ArhanChaudhary/NAND/README.md

 *taken from the [Nand to Tetris book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk).*

 If you're unfamiliar with stack layouts, here's the main idea behind the exploit.
 Whenever a function returns, it needs to know where (which machine code instruction memory address) it should go to proceed with execution flow.
-So, when the function is first called, this memory address, along with some other unimportant data, is temporarily stored on the stack in a memory region referred to as the [stack frame](https://en.wikipedia.org/wiki/Call_stack#STACK-FRAME).
+So, when the function is first called, this memory address, along with some other unimportant data, is temporarily stored on the stack in a memory region referred to as the [stack frame](https://en.wikipedia.org/wiki/Call_stack#STACK-FRAME) as a reference for where to return.
 The illustration describes the exact position of this return address relative to the function call, a position that can be reverse engineered.

 The program enables the user to set a single memory address in the RAM to any value.
 Putting two and two together, if the user were to overwrite the return address of a stack frame with the location of another function in the instruction memory, they essentially gain the ability to execute arbitrary code included in the machine code binary.